enayetsyl/ShopEase/plainning.md

 - Vendor shop name, description and logo edit option should add.
 - After data submit form field should be empty.
 - Price filtering
+- AI integration
+- Voice search integration
+- Proper error message should be shown for follow, unfollow and review